-After the campaign committee is formed, it may begin receiving and expending contributions.
+Once the campaign committee is formed, it may begin receiving and expending contributions.
 Ethics Opinion JI-081.
-However, it may not solicit contributions until after February 15 of the year in which the election will occur.
+However, the committee may not solicit contributions until after February 15 of the year in which the election will occur.
 MCJC 7B(2)(d).

 When may the candidate contribute his or her own funds for the judicial campaign?

 The candidate may contribute their own funds at any time.
 Ethics Opinion JI-017, see also CI-987 regarding loaning funds to the committee.

 May a candidate personally solicit or receive campaign contributions?

 No. It is unethical for a judicial candidate to solicit or receive campaign contributions.
 MCJC 7B(2)(a).
 Only a campaign committee may receive or solicit contributions beginning February 15 of the year in which the election occurs.
 MCJC 7B(2)(b) and (d).